 Awards received by Hindman include a Leadership for Healthy Communities award, and the Lifetime Achievement Award from the League of American Bicyclists.
 In 2010, First Lady Michelle Obama recognized him for his efforts to build a bicycle-friendly community.

-When an idea to recycle the once-dilapidated rail corridor for recreational purposes began to gain momentum, Edward and Pat helped make the enormous leap from grand vision to concrete reality.
+When an idea to recycle the once-dilapidated rail corridor for recreational purposes began to gain momentum, Ted and Pat helped make the enormous leap from grand vision to concrete reality.
 They bought 200 miles of the corridor's right-of-way for $2.2 million and immediately donated it to the state to get the trail built.

 In a profile in Rails to Trails magazine in 2007, Pat recalled some of the opposition trail supporters faced.
 "The big opposition was mainly a lot of noise," she said.
 "Any change makes you worry.
 But a little sharing goes a long way."